HofstraDSC/GardeningApplication/flutter_app/README.md

-# flutter_app
+# dscproject

-A new Flutter project.
+A new Flutter application.

 ## Getting Started